au2001-homelab/openebs/designs/replicated-pv/mayastor/tls.md

 ### Test Plan

-We should validate the communications are secure, ensuring they are and that certicates can be rotated safely.
+We should validate the communications are secure, ensuring they are and that certificates can be rotated safely.
 Would like to discuss actual implementation of tests for these changes.

 ### Risks and Mitigations